Traffic Offenses Attorney in Fairfax

 - Traffic misdemeanors: DUI, reckless driving, driving with a suspended license, and driving with a revoked license

-- Traffic felonies: Third offense DUI, and hit and run accidents that result in injury, death, or property damage
+- Traffic felonies: Third offense DUI and hit and run accidents that result in injury, death, or property damage

 Traffic infractions are the least serious offense, followed by misdemeanors, and felonies are the most serious.
 Individuals charged with traffic felonies often seek legal representation immediately, but those charged with lesser offenses just think it’s easier to pay the ticket.
 However, paying a fine is like admitting guilt.
 Due to the consequences of a conviction, it’s in a driver’s best interest to consult with an attorney before deciding whether to pay the citation or fight the charges.

-When you see those blue lights in your rearview mirror, you probably get a knot in your stomach because a ticket is the last thing you were expecting or need.
+When you see those blue lights in your rearview mirror, you probably get a knot in your stomach because a ticket is the last thing you were expecting or needed.
 Here are some good tips to follow if you are pulled over by the police for a traffic offense:

 - Have Your Items Ready: Once you pull over, get out your insurance proof, car registration, and license because the police officer will ask for them.
 Ask for permission before reaching into the glove compartment for these papers.

 - Be Polite: Understand that police officers are doing their job.
 If you can make it easier for them, your chances of getting a warning versus receiving a ticket may increase.
-If it is night time, you can turn on the light inside your vehicle so they can see while speaking with you or turn off your vehicle so the officer is not concerned about your driving off.
-If you are smoking, put out your cigarette so smoke does not blow on the officer.
+If it is nighttime, you can turn on the light inside your vehicle so they can see while speaking with you or turn off your vehicle so the officer is not concerned about your driving off.
+If you are smoking, put out your cigarette so the smoke does not blow on the officer.

 - Do Not Lie: When you are honest with a police officer, it can go a long way.
-Even if does not prevent a ticket, being honest could help you get a better result in court once the officer tells the Judge or Commonwealth Attorney you were truthful.
+Even if it does not prevent a ticket, being honest could help you get a better result in court once the officer tells the Judge or Commonwealth Attorney you were truthful.